ebks/astrocomputing/chapter-06.md

 else:
     print("Skipping PSF Photometry example: photutils unavailable.")
 ```

 This Python script outlines the workflow for performing Point Spread Function (PSF) photometry, a technique crucial for accurate measurements in crowded stellar fields.
 It begins by simulating an astronomical image containing several stars.
 Then, it demonstrates the process of building an empirical PSF (ePSF) model: it selects bright, isolated stars from the image, extracts small cutout images centered on them using `photutils.psf.extract_stars`, and feeds these cutouts to `photutils.psf.EPSFBuilder`.
 The `EPSFBuilder` iteratively aligns and combines these cutouts to construct a high signal-to-noise model (`epsf_model`) representing the average observed PSF shape.
 With the ePSF model constructed, the script proceeds to perform photometry.
 It first detects all sources in the image using `DAOStarFinder` to get initial position guesses.
 Then, it utilizes `photutils.psf.IterativelySubtractedPSFPhotometry`, providing the ePSF model and the initial guesses.
 This function fits the PSF model to each detected star, potentially performing iterations where bright stars are fitted and subtracted to help measure fainter, nearby sources.
 The final output is an Astropy `Table` containing the refined positions (`x_fit`, `y_fit`) and, most importantly, the fitted fluxes (`flux_fit`) for each star, representing the PSF photometry measurements.
+The visualization of the residual image helps assess the fit quality.

 **6.5 Basic Morphological Analysis (`photutils.morphology`)**